Florida CraftArt is a statewide nonprofit organization headquartered in St. Petersburg, Florida. Admission is free.

 Florida CraftArt offers free admission to its galleries and ArtLofts.

 Florida CraftArt (formerly known as Florida Craftsmen) was originally organized by Louis and Elsa Freund, professors at Stetson University in Deland, Florida, in 1951.
 Elsa was a jeweler, and the couple felt that an organization dedicated to fine craft would elevate the art form to the status it so rightly deserved.
 Exhibitions were organized and held annually at galleries, art centers, and colleges throughout the state of Florida, beginning with an exhibition at Florida State University in 1951.

 The organization was incorporated in 1977 but had no official headquarters.
 Instead, it continued the tradition of an annual exhibition and conference with workshops featuring local and national craftsmen.
 Florida CraftArt settled into its first physical home when Florida Power offered space in their building in downtown St. Petersburg in 1986.
 Several years later, Florida Power needed the space, and Florida CraftArt moved to the McNulty building in 1992.

 Neither site was conducive to walk-by traffic or had the look of a true gallery.
 It was not until 1995, when George Rahdert offered a reasonable rental agreement for the old Rutland Department store, that Florida CraftArt had a dedicated space that looked and felt like a gallery.
-The space had high ceilings and spacious windows and sales in the new space took off.
-In 2002, Florida CraftArt made a bold move and bought the building which now houses a 2,500-square-foot retail gallery, a large exhibition space and a second floor which is home to 19 artists’ studios known collectively as ArtLofts.
+The space had high ceilings and big windows, and sales in the new space took off.
+In 2002, Florida CraftArt made a bold move and bought the building, which now houses a 2,500-square-foot Florida Artists Gallery, an Exhibition Gallery, and a second floor home to 20 artists’ studios known collectively as ArtLofts.